bernie-skipole/indipydriver/docs/source/usage/serving.rst

 You also want the project to be served with indipyweb, and be served with a reverse proxy nginx.

+Serving using nginx is particularly useful on a Debian system, as nginx can be installed, and automatically run listening on port 80, which is otherwise awkward since the root user is needed to access ports below 1000.

 Create a projectfiles directory, beneath your home directory to hold your files:

 ~/projectfiles